Awesome Rhyming Riddles with Answers for Kids

 My name every child knows.

-I wear a coat made of sharp needles,
+I wear a coat of sharp needles,

-No matter how small and weak I am,
+As small and weak as I am,

-I'm small and I sing
+I'm gray and small and

-with a cheerful tweet.
+I sing with a cheerful tweet.

-You'll find me in gardens,
+You can find me in gardens:

-hopping around on both feet.
+I hop around on both feet.

 I hop and I skip, I race around,